juanchopanza/ItemCatalog/README.md

 #### Initialize the database and launch the application

     ./init_db.py

+This creates an sqlite3 database with the required (empty) tables.
+Different database configurations can be selected by passing one of the config.py files as parameter.
+For example

+    ./init_dg.py -c config.py # Initialize SQLite database
+    ./init_dg.py -c config_prod.py # Initialize PostgreSQL database

+For more information, invoke the script with the `-h` or `--help` option.

+#### Launch the application

     ./run.py

-This creates an sqlite3 database with the required (empty) tables and launches the application server in production mode on port 5000.
+This launches application server in production mode on port 5000.
 To run on a different port, pass an argument with the `-p` or `--port` option.
 For example, to run on port 8000:

     ./run.py --port 8000

-To run in debug mode, invoke
+To run in debug mode with an `sqlite3` database, invoke

     ./run.py --config config_dev.py